Jeff Stock: National team

 While never called up to the senior national team, Stock saw time with the United States under-19 team.
 He then went on to play for the U.S. Pan American Games team as well as for the U.S. soccer team which qualified for the 1980 Summer Olympics in Moscow.
 Stock and his teammates ultimately did not play in the Olympics due to a boycott organized by the United States in response to the Soviet invasion of Afghanistan.

 Post-soccer career

 After retiring from soccer, Stock entered the real estate market as a broker and later landlord.
-He acquired two theeme parks, Wild Waves and Enchanted Village, in Federal Way, Washington, with partner Michael Moodenbaugh in 1992 from Byron Betts for $8 million.
+He acquired two theme parks, Wild Waves and Enchanted Village, in Federal Way, Washington, with partner Michael Moodenbaugh in 1992 from Byron Betts for $8 million.
 Eight years later, he sold the two parks, now merged into one for $19.2 million.
 Stock took over management of the park in 2011 for the owners CNL Lifestyle Properties of Orlando, Stock has been a continuous owner of the land the park is located on.

 Since then Stock has founded the "Coffee Cup" a local college soccer tournament.
 He also operates a coffee-roasting business, Caffe D'arte.